mayperalta/week-11-expressjs-note-taker/README.md

-# week-11-expressjs-note-taker
+# Week 11 Express.js - Note Taker

-This application called Note Taker intended for writing and saving notes.
+This application called Note Taker is intended for writing and saving notes.
 The task is to build the back-end code, connect it with the already created front-end, and then deploy the entire application to Heroku.

 ## User Story